minzhaolyu/MinzhaoLyu.github.io/_pages/service.md

  -->

 * Journal Reviewers
+  * ACM Computing Surveys
+  * IEEE Transactions on Dependable and Secure Computing
   * IEEE Transactions on Network and Service Management
-  * ACM Computing Surveys
-  * Computer Networks
   * IEEE Transactions on Green Communications and Networking
   * IEEE Networking Letters
+  * Computer Networks
   * Journal of Information Security and Applications